sheldrake/gig/charter.md

 We are more than the sum of our parts, more complex than legal identity accommodates, and digital identity systems which don’t respect that truth may result in negative consequences.
-In this group we plan to explore possible negative consequences that may emerge as a result of digital identity systems becoming more common, and look for ways to guide implementers so that these negative consequences might be avoided.
+The Group plans to explore possible negative consequences that may emerge as a result of digital identity systems becoming more common, and look for ways to guide implementers so that these negative consequences might be avoided.

 * Start date - January 2021
 * End Date - December 2022
-* Meeting Schedule - 1-hour calls will be held regularly, as the group determines
+* Meeting Schedule - 1-hour calls will be held regularly, as the group determines.

 ## Scope